 You have already noticed that rents are rising in the Seattle area.
 Real estate values are, too.
-The appeal of our beautiful region draws people like a magnet — and more people mean higher demand for housing, which means higher prices.
+The appeal of our beautiful region draws people like a magnet — and more people means higher demand for housing, which means higher prices.

 Rents will go up — that’s a given.
-But for those fortunate enough to own homes now, the upward trend is good news; the equity in their homes is increasing as values rise, but their payment stays the same.
+But for those fortunate enough to own homes now, the upward trend in price is good news; the equity in their homes is increasing as values rise, but their payment stays the same.

 We have already discussed the advantages of owning over renting, but for many would-be homeowners thinking about taking the plunge, the down payment seems like an insurmountable barrier.
 People scrimp and save to set aside what they think is the “normal 20% down payment,” while the ever-increasing prices seem to keep ownership just out of reach.